MimiHearingTechnologies/IntegrationExampleMSDK-iOS/README.md

 - `PartnerFirmwareController` - A mock implementation of an object that communicates with the `Mimi Processing Library` on the Mimi enabled device's firmware.
 - `PartnerAudioProcessingController` - A mock audio processing controller which illustrates the usage of the Mimi Processing Parameter Applicators.
-- `PartnerHeadphoneConnectivityController - A mock headphone connectivity controller which provides information on the currently connected headphone to the MSDK.
+- `PartnerHeadphoneConnectivityController` - A mock headphone connectivity controller which provides information on the currently connected headphone to the MSDK.
-- `ProcessingView` & `ProcessingViewModel` - These files illustrate the usage of the Mimi Processing Parameters.
+- `ProcessingParametersView` & `ProcessingParametersViewModel` - These files illustrate the usage of the Mimi Processing Parameters.
+- `FineTuningView` & `FineTuningViewModel` - Custom Fine-Tuning implementation.

 ### Additional Documentation
 - Headphone Integration Guide For Mobile Applications - Get in touch with us for a copy of the guide.